vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (transcript No 43 of 1925-26 in B. O. R. I. Poona ).
 Varavrata-(1) Vide Varanavami' above; (2) one fasting for

-seven days and donating a jar of ghee to a brāhmana reaches Brahmaloka; Saṁvatsara-vrata; Brahmā deity; KKV 449 ( Mat.
+seven days and donating a jar of ghee to a brāhmaṇa reaches Brahmaloka; Saṁvatsara-vrata; Brahmā deity; KKV 449 ( Mat.
 101.68 calling it Ghṛta-vrata ), HV II.
 886

 (from Pad.).
 Varātı kāsaptami-on any 7th tithi; a person should subsist on